-(1) This distribution was declared on April 11, 2023 in July 2023 and will be paid to unitholders of record as of April 28, 2023 July 31, 2023.
+(1) This distribution was declared in July/October 2023 and will be paid to unitholders of record as of July 31, 2023/October 31, 2023.

 Class A Convertible Preferred Units

 Our Class A Convertible Preferred Units rank senior to all of our currently outstanding classes or series of limited partner interests with respect to distribution and/or liquidation rights.
 Holders of our Class A Convertible Preferred Units vote on an as-converted basis with holders of our common units and have certain class voting rights, including with respect to any amendment to the partnership agreement that would adversely affect the rights, preferences or privileges, or otherwise modify the terms, of those Class A Convertible Preferred Units.